Srujan-Swaroop/IIITB-events/README.md

-# Srujan is the team leader
+# Command to run : nodemon server.js

 ## 1. Srujan and Puneeth to write the frontend by comparing with Stanford website.